RenderKit/oidn/doc/training.md

 specified (`-r` or `--result` option) or automatically generated (by default).
 Each result is stored in its own subdirectory, and these are located in the same parent directory (`-R` or `--results_dir` option).
-If a training result already exists, the tool will continue training that result instead of starting from scratch.
+If a training result already exists, the tool will resume training that result instead of starting from scratch.

 The default training hyperparameters should work reasonably well in general,